 For example, consider the purchase of a home.

-The process begins with the realization of the want/need to buy a home, research (usually online) on the process, research (online) on the various options available, talking to potential sellers/developers, making physical site visits, planning finances, and lastly, the actual purchase and documentation.
+The process begins with the want/need to buy a home, and then researching the process and available options online.
+Next, you will talk to potential sellers/developers, make physical site visits and plan finances.
+Eventually, you will make the actual purchase and documentation.

-This can be a lengthy process, taking months and sometimes years from the realization of the need to the actual purchase.
+This is a lengthy process, taking months and sometimes years from the realization of the need to the actual purchase.

 This influences what the sales cycle will look like.
-In this case, creating awareness about the product, keeping the customer engaged/interested even as they consider other properties, negotiation, sales, and customer service.
+In this case, creating awareness about the product, keeping the customer engaged and good customer service will help.

-The longest part of most sales cycles is the engagement phase, and more so for products that have a lengthy buying cycle.
+However, longest part of most sales cycles is the engagement phase.
+This phase is even longer for products that have a longer buying cycle.

 Why is it called a cycle, you ask?